[Investigation] 'Inhumane' Frontex forced returns going unreported

 After 15 minutes, the kneeling officer "then gripped the returnee's genitals with his left hand and repeatedly squeezed them for prolonged periods."

-Another 503 have been sent to Aghanistan in flights coordinated by Frontex since the start of this year.
+Another 503 have been sent to Afghanistan in flights coordinated by Frontex since the start of this year.

 Vicki Aken, the International Rescue Committee's Afghanistan country director, says those returned are invariably put in harm's way.